-Special Offer: Save 20% on any Xeomin treatment.
-Contact us today for more information.
+Special Offer: Save $75 on any Xeomin treatment.
+Contact us to learn more.

 Xeomin® (incobotulinumtoxinA) is an FDA approved neurotoxin used to treat frown lines, crow’s feet, and forehead wrinkles—much like Botox® and Dysport®.
-Xeomin is made from a bacterium that blocks nerve activity in the facial muscles, causing a temporary reduction in muscle activity.
+Xeomin is made from a bacterium that relaxes the facial muscles, causing a temporary reduction in muscle activity.
 This decrease in muscle activity leads to the smoothing of lines and wrinkles.
 We’re pleased to offer Xeomin in Austin, Dallas, Houston, and San Antonio at all Westlake Dermatology locations.

 Which areas can be treated with Xeomin?

 Xeomin is used to treat moderate to severe frown lines between the eyebrows, or glabellar lines; however, Xeomin is also an effective treatment for reducing frown lines (around the mouth) and crow’s feet (around the eyes).

 What are the benefits and results of Xeomin?

 Ideal candidates for Xeomin are in good general health and want to reduce the visibility of wrinkles that have occurred naturally over time.
 Some patients start the injections at an earlier age to prevent wrinkles, but it’s always best for patients to discuss with a doctor first to determine if the treatment is ideal for their specific goals.